leeseomin/arte2/README.md

 ```

-###  Input image
+###  Input images from

-Recommended : classic art, Painting
+Recommended :

-Not recommended : Image taken with a typical smartphone
+Not recommended :

 ###  Results